lernlink/moodle-enrol_semco/README.md

 Translating this plugin
 -----------------------

-This Moodle plugin is shipped with an english language pack only.
-All translations into other languages must be managed through AMOS (https://lang.moodle.org) by what they will become part of Moodle's official language pack.
+This Moodle plugin is shipped with an english and german language pack.
+It can't be translated on AMOS as it is not published in the Moodle plugins repository.

-As the plugin creator, we manage the translation into german for our own local needs on AMOS.
-Please contribute your translation into all other languages in AMOS where they will be reviewed by the official language pack maintainers for Moodle.

 Right-to-left support